mdearif/SOEN-6841/LearningJournal.md

 * Software Life Cycle Processes - I now comprehend the various processes involved in software development, from requirements gathering to maintenance, enabling me to orchestrate seamless project execution from start to finish.
 * Project Closure in Iterative Model - Exploring project closure in iterative models has shown me the importance of iterative feedback loops and continuous improvement, even after project completion, to enhance future iterations.
-* Resource Release - I've gained insights into the strategic release of resources post-project completion, ensuring eƯicient resource utilization and alignment with organizational goals.
+* Resource Release - I've gained insights into the strategic release of resources post-project completion, ensuring efficient resource utilization and alignment with organizational goals.
 * Strategic Thinking - This course has instilled in me a strategic mindset for navigating complex software projects, allowing me to make informed decisions and drive meaningful outcomes.